 NU was founded on the success of the YMCA.
 The young men in Boston had a desire to listen to lectures, and soon the “Evening Institute for Young Men” was created in 1896.
 This new phase in the YMCA marked the birth of Northeastern University.
 Due to popular demand, the programs were expanded, day colleges commenced in 1909, and buildings were constructed on the old Boston Red Sox field on Huntington Avenue.
 According to U.S. News & World Report, NU ranks No. 7 on its list of Most Innovative Schools.
 In its online psychology program, students will gain a comprehensive understanding of key areas in psychology, including social and abnormal psychology, sensory function, learning, memory, human development, emotion, and motivation.

 Regent University was founded in 1978 by Dr. M.G.
 “Pat” Robertson and has been recognized as one of the Top 20 Online Bachelor’s Programs nationally by U.S. News & World Report for three years running.
 Regent is also in the top 5 percent of Most Affordable Private Christian Colleges and Universities according to the CCCU Tuition Survey.
-Regent has associate, bachelor, master, and doctoral degrees available for those seeking an online degree in psychology.
+Regent has associate, bachelor program, master, and doctoral degrees available for those seeking an online degree in psychology.

 Sam Houston State University